pydanny/pydanny-event-notes/DjangoConEurope2013/fractal_architectures.rst

 Static Assets / Long term storage
 --------------

-* Uses a CDN like AWS or something else.
+* Uses a CDN like AWS, OpenStack Swift, or something else.
 * Good for handling of micro-instance failure